Wanna hire me?

 I’m a former EFL (English as a Foreign Language) and Spanish instructor, and I’m happy to teach these languages as well as Catalan.
 I’d prefer not to teach spoken French, but I’m happy to review written French for errors.
 If you’d like language instruction, please reach out directly and indicate your needs (i.e. business travel, expertise in a specific field’s vocabulary, etc.)

 If you absolutely must see my résumé, it is here.
-But I’m already quietly judging you for clicking.
-Just email me instead.
+But I’m already quietly judging you for clicking, because come on, that’s no way to get a feel for a human being, you dork.